-Every basic process for setting up your life in the UK will need a secure UK address for official documentation to be sent to for example bank account information and attaining a National Insurance Number (NINO).
+Everything you need to do to setup your life in the UK requires a secure UK address for official documentation to be sent to.
+For example, bank accounts and National Insurance Number (NINO) require a UK address.
 Neither the banks or HMRC (Her Majesty’s Revenue and Customs) will send out official documentation to an unsecured address like a hostel or a hotel.

-It’s possible to get a proof of address and there are a variety of ways to achieve this, however, it’s not possible to get an address before you move here without the help of a company, family, friends or having a place you’ve rented or bought beforehand.
+It is possible to get proof of address and there are a variety of ways to achieve this.
+However, it’s not possible to get an address before you move to the UK without the help of a company, family, friends or having a place you’ve rented or bought beforehand.

-Here are a couple of options you can try to get a UK Address:
+Here are a few options you can try to get proof of a UK Address:

-Depending on what your requirement is for a proof of address some of these options provided will be more successful evidence than others so please keep this in mind.
+Depending on what your requirement is for a proof of address, some of the options provided will be more successful evidence than others, so please keep this in mind.

 How do I get UK address using family or friends?